mmaymo/kindle-highlight-tosser-multi-regex-parser/README.md

 # kindle-highlight-tosser-multi-regex-parser
-Parser for the kindle-highlight-tosser to use with spanish, italian, portuguese, german, french, dutch and english.
+Parser for the kindle-highlight-tosser to use with Spanish, Italian, Portuguese, German, French, Dutch and English.

 ## Getting started
 This extension allows you to import Kindle clippings with the kindle-highlight-tosser of the following languages: